freedomotic/fd-developer-manual/docs/source/rules/automations.rst

 `Channel <https://github.com/freedomotic/freedomotic/wiki/The-Channels-Concept>`__,
 so be sure to have understood this concept before continue reading.

-A reaction consists of a trigger and one or more commands.
-The commands in a list are executed sequentially.
+A **reaction** consists of a trigger and one or more commands.
+The listed commands are executed sequentially.
 The reactions run in parallel within a dedicated thread for each of them.
-The triggers and the commands are defined in files independent from the same reaction, which represents only a link.
+The triggers and the commands are defined in files independent from the same reaction which represents only a link.
 So it is possible to reuse commands and triggers in different reactions.